shtankoksu/kotlin/spec-docs/function-types.md

 > For example, for `KFunction`, `KMemberFunction`, ... this number will be zero,
 > since there's no point in implementing a hypothetical `KFunction5` from Java.

-So when a large function is passed from Java to Kotlin, the object will need to inherit from `FunctionLarge`:
+So when a large function is passed from Java to Kotlin, the object will need to inherit from `FunctionN`:

 ``` kotlin
     // Kotlin